Event food sponsor permit

 Vendor lists

-The City has lists of licensed vendors.
+The City has lists of vendors permitted or licensed in Minneapolis.
 You can use these lists as a resource to find vendors for your events.

 If you have a question about a list, contact the Health Department.
 Ask to speak with a health inspector on the food permit team.